Cash Pooling – Definition

 The main advantage of this method is that each constituent entity of the company remains independent within the group.

 Zero Balance Cash Pooling

-This type of cash pooling requires a mastery of his accounts.
+This type of cash pooling requires a mastery of his accounts (and a ZBA – Zero Balance Account).
 The “zero balance” cash pooling enables to centralize all the cash flows of the group on a single account, then to view and check all treasury conditions of each subsidiary and the parent company.

 To do this, the group will ask his bank to set up internal accounts.
 These accounts will then be synthetically merged in the main account.
 In this case, both counterparts will review their agreements on credit lines.